 We will be recruiting three groups of people in this study.
 One group will be people without epilepsy.
 One group will be people who have epilepsy but not catamenial seizures.
 One group will have catamenial seizures.
 Each group will have 25 people in it.
-You are reading this information sheet because you or your neurologist believe you have catamenial seizures.
+You are reading this information sheet because you or your neurologist do not think that you have catamenial seizures (meaning you may become part of the epilepsy control group).